 Our school year is quickly coming to an end in a few short weeks.
 I would like to take this opportunity to thank students and parents for a great year.
 It has been a year of learning and growth.
 Thanks for your support.
 Hesston Elementary is a great place for your child to learn and grow.

-Class placements for the 2019-20 school year will begin soon.
+Class placements for the 2020-21 school year will begin soon.
 If you have questions or concerns regarding placement, please communicate with me in writing by June 1.
 There are many factors carefully considered by our team before a child is placed in a specific classroom.
 Therefore, individual teacher requests will not be taken.
 We are dedicated to meeting the educational, social, and emotional needs of each child and will address issues affecting your child on an individual basis.

-With the warmer weather, more students are riding their bikes to school.
+With the warmer weather, more students are riding their bikes.
 Please remind your child to wear their bike helmet and practice bike safety.

 Thank you parents for supporting teachers and your child(ren) throughout the year with reading, math facts, and with positive affirmations.
 Your tireless efforts and motivation make a difference in the success of your child.
 Have a wonderful summer and I look forward to next year.